-Students assigned to clinical courses at a facility shall be advised they are required to obtain, at the student's own cost and expense, liability insurance coverage in the amount of \$1,000,000 per occurrence and \$3,000,000 aggregate to cover the student's act or omissions while participating in the clinical educational experience on the facility premises.
-Students shall be advised they
+• Students assigned to clinical courses at a facility shall be advised they are required to obtain, at the student's own cost and expense, liability insurance coverage in the amount of \$1,000,000 per occurrence and \$3,000,000 aggregate to cover the student's act or omissions while participating in the clinical educational experience on the facility premises.
+Students shall be advised they are required to supply a certificate of such insurance coverage to the facility prior to starting the student's clinical education experience at the facility.

-- are required to supply a certificate of such insurance coverage to the facility prior to starting the student's clinical education experience at the facility. - It is recommended that Radiologic Science students apply for their professional liability insurance policy through Healthcare Providers Service Organization (HPSO), endorsed by the American Society of Radiologic Technologists (ASRT). - The student must renew his/her policy yearly and is responsible for fees (approximately \$40).
+- It is recommended that Radiologic Science students apply for their professional liability insurance policy through Healthcare Providers Service Organization (HPSO). - The student must renew his/her policy yearly and is responsible for fees (approximately \$40).